Reunite Mind and Body and Break Your Chains of Slavery

 A quick search on the internet produces an innumerable amount of philosophical, spiritual, religious, and scientific models that seek to explain something termed the mind-body connection.
 Contemporary healthcare practices and mainstream science tend to both study and treat the mind and the body as two separate entities.
 Conventional institutions of education and media advocate this dualism in a similar fashion.

-The Fraudulent Segregation Of Your Body And Mind
+The Fraudulent Segregation of Your Body and Mind

 As the whole discussion already suggests, the mainstream distinguishes between mind and body, and separates the two entities, ostensibly in the attempt to understand them.
 This deludes us from the ever so simple and obvious truth: Mind and body naturally form a union.
 A complex symbiotic construct with elaborate interdependencies that shall not be separated or divided into contradicting concepts if one desires to keep their sanity.